bryandbernhardt/portfolio/content/index.md

 Hello!
 I'm Bryan Dietrich Bernhardt, a full stack developer with solid experience in Node.js, Vue.js and Capacitor.
 I have a proven track record in creating integrated multi-platform solutions used globally, delivered in Portuguese, Spanish and English.
 My specialty is the integration of front-end and back-end systems, with a focus on performance and scalability.

-College of Systems Analysis and Development in progress 9/10.<br>
+Technology degree in Systems Analysis and Development (higher education) since 2025.<br>
 Electronics technician since 2018.

 ## Skills